Warrenton Middle School Counseling

 Warrenton, OR 97146

-Students receive emotional support throughout each day through Warrenton Grade School's counseling program.
+The Warrenton Middle School's counseling program strives to provide emotional support throughout the school day for every student.
 The Star Check-in program is offered to all students who want to work on personal goals... students check-in with the counselor after they eat their breakfast so as not to interfere with their academic day.
 The counselor works with a child's teacher for students who struggle behaviorally and need extra mentoring.
 In addition, students may receive free counseling during and/or after school for anxiety, depression, grief, and various other mental health issues.
 The counselor is available to all families as needed for emotional support and family counseling.

 Children and families experiencing homelessness or foster care placement during the school year may access extra support through the counselor.
 Please feel free to call us and we will extend as much help as we can throughout the academic year.